 - Which payment cards can I register to Samsung Pay?

 Absa Credit, Cheque and Debit cards from VISA and Mastercard.
-Standard Bank Credit and Cheque cards from Mastercard.
-FNB and RMB Private Bank Credit, Cheque and Debit cards.
+Standard Bank Credit, Cheque and Debit cards from Mastercard.
+FNB and RMB Credit, Cheque and Debit cards.
 New Discovery Visa cards issued by Discovery bank (Launched on 25 March 2019).
 Investec Credit and Debit cards.
 British Airways credit cards and Virgin Money cards.